vasilakisfil/Introspected-REST/README.md

 next versions ([V5](https://tools.ietf.org/html/draft-wright-json-schema-hyperschema-00), [V6](https://tools.ietf.org/html/draft-wright-json-schema-hyperschema-01)) are targeted to hypermedia APIs that are HTML-equivelents.
 For instance, there is no way you can define a `method` attribute, restricting you to `GET` and `POST` depending whether there is a body to send or not.
-In the Introspected REST terminology, [V5](https://tools.ietf.org/html/draft-wright-json-schema-hyperschema-00), [V6](https://tools.ietf.org/html/draft-wright-json-schema-hyperschema-01) provide hypermedia semantics only for forms and not actions.
+In the Introspected REST terminology, [V5](https://tools.ietf.org/html/draft-wright-json-schema-hyperschema-00) and [V6](https://tools.ietf.org/html/draft-wright-json-schema-hyperschema-01) provide hypermedia semantics only for forms and not actions.

 Resource schemas defined in the previous section are referenced by the following Hyper Schemas, in order to avoid